jlablacker/GEOG5991-Portfolio/README.md

-This code does work.
+This code processes without errors in Sypder.
 It has been created on a machine with the following specifications:

 * Python 3.0
 * Anaconda 3